 Clinical Students are allowed not more than five unscheduled absences (call-ins on clinical or class days) during the program.
 Students must call in at least one hour before their scheduled arrival time when they are ill.
 While on rotation, you must call the clinical site as well as the program offices at 313-993-3291.
-In addition, you should also send an email message to Ms. Petra Hurt notifying her of your absence.
+In addition, you must send an email to the CRNA faculty responsible for scheduling notifying of your absence.
 Call-ins on weekends or off shifts must be made up.
 These make-up days shall be rescheduled at the discretion of the program chair or clinical coordinator (see Scheduling).
 All unscheduled absences greater than five must be made up in the clinical area after the last normally-scheduled clinical day.
 Makeup days are not permitted during the program unless approved in advance by program faculty.